 - Add the ginger and garlic, and fry for 1-2 minutes till the raw smell is gone.
 Add the tomato purée & fry on high to medium for 2-3 minutes till the purée is cooked.

-- Add all the spices – turmeric, kashmiri red chili powder, coriander powder & salt.
-Stir and saute for 2-3 mins till the masalas are cooked & oil separates.
+- Add all the spices – turmeric, Kashmiri red chili powder, coriander powder & salt.
+Stir and sauté for 2-3 mins till the masalas are cooked & oil separates.

 - Add the chicken pieces and mix well.
 Cook the chicken pieces on medium for another 5 minutes so that they are browned & coated with the masala.